janhalendk/react/README.md

 They are located in the top and start with `__reactFiber$` and `__reactProps$`.
 Each of these are followed by the same 10 character long string , `'hsi0r5our5'`.

 This string is a random id React creates when a page loads.
 If we refresh the page it will change to something else.
-This will be an issue to solve when creating the final piece of JavaScript that extracts data (== we cannot hard code it - it needs to be )
+This will be an issue to solve when creating the final piece of JavaScript that extracts data (== we cannot hard code it - we need to pull it from the website somehow).

 ![alt text](./assets/image-44.png)